Interstate 5

 The next exit along northbound Interstate 5 is Exit 743, Summit Drive and Truck Village Drive.
 Photo taken 03/31/05.

-Interstate 5 ascends to the top of Black Butte Summit (elevation 3,917 feet above sea level).
+Interstate 5 ascends to the top of Black Butte Summit (el.
+3,917 feet).
 This takes Interstate 5 out of the Sacramento River watershed and into the Klamath River and Shasta River watershed.
 Photo taken 03/31/05.

-An upcoming exits mileage sign is posted soon thereafter, with the distance to Exit 745, Junction Business Loop I-5/South Weed Boulevard and Vista Drive and Exit 747, Junction U.S. 97 north and Business Loop I-5/Weed Boulevard to downtown Weed.
-Photo taken 03/31/05.
+An interchange sequence sign is posted soon thereafter, with the distance to Exit 745, Business Loop I-5/South Weed Boulevard and Vista Drive and Exit 747, U.S. 97 north and Business Loop I-5 (Weed Boulevard) to downtown Weed.
+Photos taken 08/02/11 and 03/31/05.

 After Exit 745, this Interstate 5 north reassurance shield is posted.
 Photo taken 03/31/05.

-The next exit along Interstate 5 north is Exit 747, Junction Business Loop I-5 and U.S. 97 to downtown Weed.
+The next exit along Interstate 5 north is Exit 747, Business Loop I-5 and U.S. 97 to downtown Weed.
 This exit marks the southern terminus of U.S. 97.
 This interchange is the first time Interstate 5 has intersected a U.S. highway since the U.S. 50 junction in downtown Sacramento.
 The next U.S. highway interchange will be U.S. 199 in Grants Pass, Oregon.
 The business route is cosigned with U.S. 97 for the southern half and with California 265 on the northern half.
-Note that the business route plate was removed sometime between 2000 and 2005 on the U.S. 97 advance sign.
-Photos taken 03/31/05 and by Jerry Mullady (3/00).
+Photos taken 08/02/11 and 03/31/05.

 U.S. 97 is a major north-south route in the Pacific Northwest.
 Originating in Weed, U.S. 97 departs California on a northeasterly trajectory toward Klamath Falls, Oregon, then becomes part of a major north-south corridor toward a junction with U.S. 20 in Bend and eventually meeting Interstate 84/U.S. 30 east of The Dalles.
 Oregon hopes to expand U.S. 97 to four lanes for much of its route in that state.
 Upon crossing the Columbia River near Biggs, U.S. 97 eventually joins the Interstate 82 corridor near Yakima, Washington, then sets out toward the international border with Canada.
 U.S. 97 changes into British Columbia 97 upon entering the province of British Columbia, and the 97 designation continues north to Dawson Creek.
 At that point, British Columbia 97 follows the Alaska Highway, which plows northwest through the Yukon Territory and eventually reenters the United States in Alaska.
 Photo taken 03/31/05.

-At the base of the ramp from Exit 747 is this sign for Business Loop I-5/Weed Boulevard and U.S. 97 north.
+At the base of the ramp from Exit 747 is this sign for Business Loop I-5 (Weed Boulevard) and U.S. 97 north.
 Turn left to the College of the Siskiyous, and turn right toward downtown Weed.
-Photo taken 03/31/05.
+Photos taken 03/31/05 and 08/02/11.

-This suite of photos shows the close-up of the "triangular" Business Loop I-5 and cut out U.S. 97 shields found at the base of the sign shown in the previous photobox.
+Here are a close-up of the angular Business Loop I-5 and the cut out U.S. 97 shields that are found at the base of the sign shown in the previous photobox.
 Photos taken 03/31/05.

 This mileage sign provides the distance to Yreka, the seat of Siskiyou County (24 miles) and the control city of Portland (355 miles).
 Photo taken 03/31/05.